Racial equity and tech planning

 Gain strategies to begin (or continue) influencing and stewarding equity work into your current role and organization, regardless of position in organization.

 Your organization’s commitment to diversity, equity, and inclusion must reach beyond the DEI committee or the equity officer.
 A DEI policy and a focus on racial equity have implications that stretch across an organization from hiring practices, event planning, and equipment acquisition to the development of technology roadmaps and beyond.

-You should come into this course with an interest in and a beginning foundation in race-centered DEI work.
+It would be best to come into this course interested in building a foundation in racial equity and DEI work.